Philadelphia Flyers GM Daniel Brière Expresses Heartbreak Over Lewiston Massacre: Support and Efforts to Help Maine Community

 “I keep thinking that I’ve probably met people who have been caught up in all this madness.

 “I was with the team for five years.
 I spent a lot of time in Maine with the people in the community there.
 I worked closely with several people who are still in the team’s offices.
-It hurts when you think about how close to you these events can be.
+It hurts when you think regarding how close to you these events can be.
 Just knowing that my boy is there, it’s scary,” he said.

 United to support

-According to Briere, the Flyers are already in communication with people in the Lewiston community about how to organize help.
+According to Briere, the Flyers are already in communication with people in the Lewiston community regarding how to organize help.
 The team also intends to join its efforts with those of the Boston Bruins, some of whose players play with the Mariners.

 “It’s really not my goal to get into the political side, but all I can say is that it still forces you to ask a lot of questions.”